izmaxxsun/elastic-stack-deployment-linux/configure-iis.md

 # Configure IIS on Windows Server
 This guide walks through configuring IIS on Windows Server to serve up a .NET Framework and .NET Core web application.
+This example uses IIS Version 10.

+🐪 If you already have IIS set up, skip to [Install ASP.NET](#install-aspnet)

 ## Install IIS
 * From Server Manager, click **Add roles and features**